ayaka14732/llama-2-jax/README.md

 ### Special configuration for TPU Pods

-If you are running on TPU pods or other multi-host environments, you need to put the IP address of other machines in `~/podips.txt` (one IP address per line).
-Besides, you should make sure that one of the hosts can SSH into other hosts.
+If you are running on TPU pods, you need to put the IP address of all other hosts in `~/podips.txt` (one IP address per line).
+Besides, you should make sure that the local host can SSH into itself and all other hosts listed in the file.

 ### Generation